motioneye-project/motioneyeos/board/raspberrypi/readme.txt

 At the root of the boot partition, the RaspberryPi must find the following
 files:

+    * bcm2708-rpi-b.dtb         [2]
+    * bcm2708-rpi-b-plus.dtb    [2]
     * bootcode.bin
     * config.txt
     * fixup.dat
     * start.elf
     * zImage

+[2] Only needed if your kernel has support for the Device Tree.

 For example:

  $ cp output/images/rpi-firmware/* /mnt/mountpointboot

+If your kernel does *not* have support for the Device Tree, then install it with:

  $ cp output/images/zImage /mnt/mountpointboot

+If your kernel *does* have support for the Device Tree, then install it
+with:

+  $ ./output/host/usr/bin/mkknlimg output/images/zImage /mnt/mountpointboot/zImage

 Note: The kernel image file name is defined in config.txt like this: kernel=zImage